ibm-cloud-docs/FileStorage/index.md

 ## Provisioning

 {{site.data.keyword.filestorage_short}} volumes can be provisioned from 20 GB to 12 TB with two options for provisioning: <br/>
-Provision with Endurance tiers – featuring pre-defined performance levels and features like snapshots and replication or build a high-powered Performance environment with allocated input/output operations per second (IOPS).
+- Provision with **Endurance tiers** featuring pre-defined performance levels and features like snapshots and replication.
+- Build a high-powered **Performance** environment with allocated input/output operations per second (IOPS).

 ### Endurance Tiers